In-person Individual Therapy

-Some people have trauma from a childhood that felt unsafe or unpredictable, or when they, as children, had to take on parental roles and responsibilities.
+Trauma may have started in childhood when we felt unsafe or when things felt unpredictable, or when we, as children, had to take on parental roles and responsibilities that we weren’t ready for.

 It’s no secret that bodies develop and change over a lifetime.
 Babies get bigger, grow up, learn to walk, and begin exploring the world.
 As parents, we encourage our child’s questions because we want them to grow and explore, and we want them to feel supported while they do it.
 We ask them, “What do you think this is?” or “How does this feel?”
 When our children are worried or scared we give them explanations/answers, telling them things to help them understand more about what’s normal, and what they can expect from life.